Dewey Short: Politics

-Short was elected as a Republican to the Seventy-first Congress (March 4, 1929 – March 3, 1931) and was an unsuccessful candidate for reelection in 1930 to the Seventy-second Congress.
-He resumed his former professional pursuits and was a delegate to the Republican National Convention in 1932.
-Short was an unsuccessful candidate in 1932 for nomination to the United States Senate but was elected to the Seventy-fourth Congress and the ten succeeding Congresses (January 3, 1935 – January 3, 1957).
-At the 1940 Republican National Convention in Philadelphia, Pennsylvania, Short received 108 delegate votes for the party's vice presidential nomination and was the runner-up to the eventual nominee, Charles L. McNary, who received votes from 848 delegates.
+Short was elected as a Republican to the Seventy-first Congress (serving March 4, 1929 – March 3, 1931).
+After the Wall Street crash, he was an unsuccessful candidate for reelection in 1930 to the Seventy-second Congress.

+He resumed his former professional pursuits.
+He served as a delegate to the Republican National Convention in 1932.
+Short was an unsuccessful candidate in 1932 for nomination to the United States Senate.

+In 1934 he was elected to the Seventy-fourth Congress and the ten succeeding Congresses (January 3, 1935 – January 3, 1957).
+At the 1940 Republican National Convention in Philadelphia, Pennsylvania, Short received 108 delegate votes for the party's vice presidential nomination.
+He was the runner-up to the eventual nominee, Charles L. McNary, who received votes from 848 delegates.

-He served as chairman of the Committee on Armed Services in the Eighty-third Congress.
+Short served as chairman of the Committee on Armed Services in the Eighty-third Congress.
 On April 30, 1955, he was presented with an Honorary Ozark Hillbilly Medallion by the Springfield, Missouri, Chamber of Commerce during a broadcast of ABC-TV's Ozark Jubilee.

-Short did not sign the 1956 Southern Manifesto.
+Short did not sign the 1956 Southern Manifesto, which was an expression of resistance to desegregation of public schools and other facilities.
+In 1954 the US Supreme Court had ruled that segregated public schools were unconstitutional, in Brown v.
+Board of Education.

 Short was an unsuccessful candidate for reelection in 1956 to the Eighty-fifth Congress.
-He was defeated by Charles H. Brown, the vote being 90,986 for Brown to 89,926 for Short.
+He was defeated by Charles H. Brown; the vote being 90,986 for Brown to 89,926 for Short.

 In 1945, he had served as a congressional delegate to inspect concentration camps in Germany.
-Short served as Assistant Secretary of the Army from March 15, 1957, to January 20, 1961, and was later President Emeritus of the National Rivers and Harbors Congress.
-Short died in Washington, D.C., on November 19, 1979, and was interred in Galena Cemetery, Galena, Missouri.
+Short was appointed as Assistant Secretary of the Army, serving from March 15, 1957, to January 20, 1961.
+Later he was President Emeritus of the National Rivers and Harbors Congress.

+Short died in Washington, D.C., on November 19, 1979.
+His body was returned to Missouri, where he was interred in Galena Cemetery, Galena.

-Richard Nixon cited Short as perhaps the finest orator he had ever seen in his book, In the Arena.
+In his memoir, In the Arena (1990), former President Richard Nixon cited Short as perhaps the finest orator he had ever seen.